 A longtime client acquired a new home in the Berkshires and wanted a full transformation — new master suite, reconfigured guest rooms, renovated kitchen, and additional spaces for a gymnasium and media room.
 The aesthetic: modern farmhouse.

-We redesigned the entire second floor — a new master suite, a Jack & Jill bath between two enlarged guest bedrooms, and a primary walkway connecting the foyer to the great room.
-The kitchen, guest quarters, mudroom, gym, and media room were all renovated from scratch.
+The second floor became a blank canvas.
+New master suite.
+Jack & Jill bath between two enlarged guest bedrooms.
+A walkway of light connecting the foyer through to the great room.
+And on the main floor, every other room — kitchen, guest quarters, mudroom, gym, media — rebuilt from scratch.

-To anchor the modern farmhouse aesthetic, we commissioned a one-of-a-kind oversized oil painting of a bull — a piece that sets the tone for the entire home.
+To anchor the whole aesthetic: a one-of-a-kind oversized oil painting of a bull — rust-toned, head turned just enough to meet your eye — commissioned for the house.
+It sets the tone the moment you walk in.

 The kitchen renovation was the centerpiece.
 Shaker-style cabinetry in a muted sage, unlacquered brass hardware, and a 10-foot island with waterfall quartzite.
 The range hood — custom steel, patinated to match the window frames — anchors the room.
 Adjacent to the kitchen, the breakfast area was opened up to the rear yard with a new bank of casement windows, doubling the morning light.